 Childbearing is a social obligation in Ghana because children ensure the continuation of a lineage.
 Childless couples are considered abnormal, and the inability to bear children is grounds for divorce.
-Pregnant women are considered beautiful but fragile and vulnerable to witches (see Religion and Spirituality).

-Infants remain wrapped in a shawl and strapped to the back of their mother at all times (pictured).
+Pregnant women are considered beautiful but fragile and vulnerable to witches (see p.3-4 of Religion and Spirituality).
+Infants remain wrapped in a shawl and strapped to the back of their mother at all times.
 Children are expected to display respect and obedience towards all adults and to start performing household chores at a young age.
 This obligation only grows as children get older, and even if they move away they are still expected to send money home.

 Outdooring: Following birth, children are typically kept indoors and isolated for the first seven days of their life.
 On the eighth day, the child is taken outdoors and presented to the community for a naming ceremony, a process known as "outdooring."
-Food and drink is provided to guests, libations are poured as offerings to gods and ancestors (see Religion and Spirituality), and the father or another elder announces the child's name.
+Food and drink are provided to guests, libations are poured as offerings to gods and ancestors (see p.2 of Religion and Spirituality), and the father or another elder announces the child's name.
 Among

-Muslims, this ceremony is often led by the local malam or healer (see Religion and Spirituality).
+Muslims, this ceremony is often led by the local malam or healer (see p.4 of Religion and Spirituality).